 I like to begin by using a game to continue helping students understand the concept of multiplication.
 Students spin once to determine the number of groups they have, and again to determine how many are in each group.
 I have students build the group with manipulatives, draw the groups with a pictorial representation, or use a symbolic representation.
 With each turn, I make sure students understand the difference between the number of groups and how many are in each group.

 It’s also important to show students models of multiplication problems and have students determine which multiplication fact the model shows.
 I do this through manipulatives and pictorial representations.
 This time spent working with equal groups will allow student to understand the meaning of multiplication.

-Another activity that allows students to see patterns within multiplication is to have students place counters on a number line to show the multiples of different numbers.
+Another multiplication intervention activity that allows students to see patterns within multiplication is to have students place counters on a number line to show the multiples of different numbers.
 Ask students to predict what other numbers would be marked if the skip-counting continued.
 Ex: “When skip-counting by twos, will the number 127 have a peg?
 You can also have students mark two sets of multiples on the same number line, for example, multiples of three and six.
 Some numbers will have two counters on them.

 It’s also important to give students the opportunity to work with a multiplication table.
 Have students use the grid paper to build and cut out all the possible arrays for 12 and write the multiplication equation inside the array.
 Have students place the 4×3 array on the chart so that the upper-left corner of the rectangle lies on the upper-left corner of the chart.
 Students should hold the rectangle in place as they count the squares.
 Then have students lift the lower-right corner of the rectangle to show the product 12.